 I feel like the CDCR is clowning us!”

-The following is from a Pelican Bay SHU inmate who has been incarcerated for forty years, 35 of which have been spent in the SHU.
+The following is from a Pelican Bay SHU prisoner who has been incarcerated for 40 years, 35 of which have been spent in the SHU.

 “Being a labeled outcast makes it easy to see us no more than a farm animal or dog.
 Which morally assuages the conscience and culpability of individuals’ roles in our vilification.
 We are living in the times of the Bogeyman syndrome.
 The power of fear and mistrust.
 Suspicion which clouds peoples judgment and common sense.
 Choosing to be ignorant, unable or unwilling to filter out irrelevant noises and views, they transform into parrots that merely mimic the latest tidbit of information.

 I don’t have a positive opinion of the impending SHU policy changes.
 The basic framework, premise and argument is faulty because phantoms are still used as a justification to subject people to punitive action.
 I am in SHU for non-disciplinary reasons and have been subjected to punitive isolation based on presumption and fantastic takes sown from the chronicle of the Bogeyman.
 I have spent 35 years in SHU and I should be unconditionally released to the mainline, especially since I haven’t had any serious rule violation in even twenty-five years except for participation in a hunger strike.”